 - Bodyweight training is an excellent way to build muscle fast and lose fat at the same time.

 - Bodyweight training doesn’t have a learning curve.
-Anyone can learn the basic bodyweight exercises in the matter of a few minutes, so you can start building muscle from day 1.
+Anyone can learn the basic bodyweight exercises in a matter of a few minutes, so you can start building muscle from day 1.
 The lack of a learning curve also helps prevent injuries.

 - Bodyweight training builds an excellent muscular foundation.
-After I built my six pack abs with bodyweight training, I wanted to build more muscle so I started lifting weights.
+After I built my six-pack abs with bodyweight training, I wanted to build more muscle so I started lifting weights.
 4 months after I started weightlifting, I was deadlifting 460 pounds, bench pressing 275 pounds, squatting 365 pounds and military pressing 175 pounds.
 I owe this incredibly fast progress to the foundation I built with bodyweight training.
 (If you don’t believe me, read Arnold Schwarzenegger’s biography that documents his bodybuilding career (which I reviewed here) and you’ll see that he also recommends newbies to start building muscle with bodyweight training.)

 When I started bodyweight training, I bought a $5 pull-up bar and set it up in my house.
 That pull-up bar was the only equipment I ever used until I got a ripped physique with six-pack abs.
 I didn’t even need to go to the gym.

-A solid bodyweight training routine will handle the muscle building part but training isn’t enough to lose fat.
+A solid bodyweight training routine will handle the muscle-building part but training isn’t enough to lose fat.
 You must also pay attention to your diet.
-Remember, getting six pack abs is achieved by being lean and muscular at the same time.
+Remember, getting six-pack abs is achieved by being lean and muscular at the same time.

 The optimal caloric deficit when you are training 4 times a week is different than the optimal caloric deficit for merely losing weight.
 You must eat enough food to fuel your training and feed your muscles but still be in a state of a caloric deficit to keep burning fat.
 For further information on dieting for six-pack abs, refer to my other article entitled Six Pack Abs Diet: The Ultimate Diet Plan to Get Ripped.